taqinur/hunt-your-book-client/README.md

 4. After payment, the product will not be shown.
 5. Admin can verify the sellers and delete any seller or buyer from dashboard.

-# tools and technology Front-end :
+## tools and technology used for Front-end :
 1. react
 2. Tailwind
 3. DaisyUi
 4. react query
 5. react toastify

-# tools and technology Back-end :
+## tools and technology used for Back-end :
 1. Node js
 2. Express js
 3. MongoDB

-# Admin Credentials
+## Admin Credentials
 adminEmail: admin1@admin.com
 adminPassword: admin123